If you have a trouble with your unit please first check the list of problem below. Then :

 LCD shows lines like this :

 This kind of line means that AMT630A (IC that drives the LCD with raspberry pi composite signal) does not receive signal.

 - What raspberry pi zero do you use v1.3 or W? (reminder v1.2 is not supported).
 It is a new one or have you used it before, does it has solder on pads/bias?
 Solder can prevent good contact with pogo pins.

 - Double check the Raspberry-pi Zero sits in the right side/position.

 - Are you using the 8BCraft SD card?
 If you use one of your own maybe it’s not compatible with raspberry pi zero.

-- What software have you installed on SD?
+- What software have you installed on SD (recalbox need a special step to enable LCD)?
 How have you installed it?
 Did you used win32diskimager as described in assembly tutorial?